 "Whether the procedure is wrong or not, the main problem is that 250 families of autistic children treated with cannabis oil remain unanswered," explains one of the mothers whose son was treated with Dr. Ring.
-"Where can parents renew their children's licenses now?
+"Where can the parents renew their children's licenses now?
 It is not clear".

 The doctor's dismissal joins a week of hearings and denunciations by cannabis physicians, including Dr. Gil Morley Who was dismissed from office Due to "excessive permissiveness", Dr. Johnny Greenfeld Who was reprimanded And his activities were limited, and Dr. Netzer Hiram Which ceased its activities For reasons he refused to reveal but may also be related to the subject.